 Both suicides were hushed up, as suicide in Victorian times was illegal, considered disgraceful, and brought great shame to the families.

 Percy, for his part, tried to gain custody of his two children by Harriet.
 His lawyers told him it would be a good idea for him to take a wife, so he finally married Mary on December 30, 1816 at St Mildred’s Church in London.
-Although Harriet’s family gained custody of their children, the couple remained in London and attempted their new married life.
+Although Harriet’s family ultimately gained custody of their children, the Mary and Percy remained in London and attempted their new married life.

 It was not long before Percy’s debt collectors came calling.
 The couple left England again, this time bound for Italy, with Claire and her new born daughter Allegra (the child of Lord Byron) in tow.